bobcozzi/CVTAPI2RPG/README.md

   Initial_Value CHAR(1);
   Library_Name CHAR(10);
 end-ds;  // Qus_SPCA_0100_T</pre>
 <p>Note that User Space attributes (i.e., Qus_SPCA_0100_T) is one of the few typedef/structure names that breaks the format ID number (e.g., 0100) from the format code (e.g., "SPCA").
-Virtually all other APIs use formatting names that look like this pattern:  Qxx_FFFFnnnn Where xx is the app ID, FFFF is the identifier/API ID, and nnnn is a 4-digit sequence nunber.</p>
+Virtually all other APIs use a name formatting pattern of:  Qxx_FFFFnnnn Where xx is the app ID, FFFF is the identifier/API ID, and nnnn is a 4-digit sequence nunber.</p><p>So this name should be named Qus_SPCA0100_T</p>
 <h3>Standard RPG IV API Structure</h3>
 <p>Since the structures returned by system APIs in the H file in the QSYSINC library for the C and C++ languages are critical, and are used by IBM in some cases, they are always well maintained.
 Their RPG version can be a little neglected as they still use fixed format, and short 6-char names.
 In some cases, the legacy "B" datatype is still used.
 The only exceptions are the IFS prototypes in QRPGLESRC(IFS) IBM actually maintains those very well.</p><p>Here is what the RPG IV version of the IBM-supplied QUS_SPCA_0100_T data structure looks like today:</p>
 <pre>